 When you use Google, you often thinks the search results represent the “truth.”
 Unfortunately, that’s not always the case.
 Google has massaged the search results into something that Google deems as the correct answer.
 At least according to their guidelines.

 Take, for example, the topic of 401(k) plans.

-If you were to look up in Google on the topic of 401(k) plans, you’d notice all of the search results are all positive about them.
+If you were to look up in Google the topic of 401(k) plans, you’d notice that all of the search results are positive.
 There’s not one article that can be found in the main search results or the People Also Ask section that is against opening a 401k plan.